DELIVER ME: True Confessions of Motherhood

 — Carol W.

 Such a variety of voices and perspectives on motherhood.
-The pieces are touching, hilarious, uplifting, or insightful…sometimes simultaneously.
-Taken together, the book illuminates bonds that we mothers all share.
+The pieces are touching, hilarious, uplifting, or insightful… sometimes simultaneously.

 — Melissa L.